mailman/mailman/USER_GUIDE.md

 #### String

 String matchers are very simple.
-They search through a whole filed for a specific substring.
+They search through a whole field for a specific substring.
 For instance: `'ID'` would match `Ticket ID`, `User ID`, etc.

-They can also perform named captures. `'%username%@example.org'` will match any email address that ends with `example.org`, and store the user part of the address in a capture called `username`.
+They can also perform named captures. `'%username%@example.org'` will match any email address that ends with `@example.org`, and store the user part of the address in a capture called `username`.
 Captures can be accessed by using the `params` helper inside of blocks, or with block arguments (see below for details).